Student-Led Dance Groups

 Harvard CityStep

-Harvard Contemporary Collective
+Harvard Undergraduate Contemporary Collective (HCC)

 Harvard Deepam

-Harvard-Radcliffe Modern Dance Company
+Harvard-Radcliffe Modern Dance Company (HRMDC)

 Harvard RAZA Ballet Folklorico